atulanand25/PacketCaptureParserRadius/README.md

 This script will evaluate the capture based on state id which is seen in access challenge and backtrace the access request received.

-This will be helpfull in tracking timeout issues.
+This will be helpful in tracking timeout issues.